carpentries/instructor-training/episodes/02-practice-learning.md

 >> ## Solution
 >> This will depend on the event they are attending.
 Most attendees will guess low.
 >> The purpose of this exercise is to emphasize the importance of frequent formative
->> assessments and that an individual assessment doesn't have to take a lot of time.
+>> assessments and that an individual assessment does not have to take a lot of time.
 > {: .solution}
 {: .challenge}